 Cloud DNS enforces quotas on resource usage for a variety of reasons.
-For example, quotas protect the community of Google Cloud Platform users by preventing unforeseen spikes in usage.
-Quotas also help users who are exploring GCP with the free tier to stay within their trial.
+For example, quotas protect the community of Google Cloud users by preventing unforeseen spikes in usage.
+Quotas also help users who are exploring Google Cloud with the free tier to stay within their trial.

 All projects start with the same quotas, which you can change by requesting additional quota.
 Some quotas may increase automatically, based on your use of a product.

 To view quotas or request quota increases, IAM members need one of the following roles.

 |Check quotas for a project||Project owner or editor or Quota Viewer|

 owner or editor,

 or custom role with the

 Checking your quota

 In the Cloud Console, go to the Quotas page.

 gcloud command-line tool, run the following command to